minprog/app-studio/40 Guided/10 Mr. Potatohead/10 Assignment.md

     ![](component.png)

-6. Now it's time to add checkboxes.
+8. Now it's time to add checkboxes.
 Drag them from the Palette and set their `text` to mimic the screen shot from this assignment.

+9. Finally, we'll need to add constraints.
+In the component tree, select the `gridLayout` and the `frameLayout`.
+Right-click and select Chain > Create Vertical Chain.
+This chain is the basis for automatic layout.

+10. Using your experience from the Android Lab about Constraint Layouts, make the screen even better, and try different phone sizes to check that the layout fits nicely!

 ## Connecting everything with code